"There are no small projects." --client to Cheryl

 Cheryl Corson designs spaces that offer her clients a deep sense of comfort, security, and beauty.
 She knows that our outdoor environment powerfully influences our health and well being, and that our enviroment - and our health - can be improved more easily than we sometimes think.
 Cheryl launched her private practice in 2003.

 Cheryl Corson Design, LLC is a Maryland and U.S. Dep't. of Transportation certified minority business enterprise (MBE/DBE), specifically certified for landscape design and consulting (NAICS Code 541320), playground safety inspections (NAICS Code 541690), writing and journalism (NAICS Code 711510).
 Cheryl is a Maryland licensed landscape architect (#3734), and has been a CPSI (Certified Playground Safety Inspector #19343-0215) since 2003.
 She welcomes opportunities to partner with other contractors and design professionals on government, private, and institutional projects.

 Although Cheryl is experienced with the USGBC's LEED rating systems, she has chosen not to become LEED certified.
 Instead, she does what any good landscape architect has always done: keep water on site in functional, safe and beautiful ways, favor plants that provide the greatest wildlife value, specify building materials and methods that reduce urban heat island effect and are as locally sourced as possible, and more.

-Recent legislation to restore the Chesapeake Bay Watershed has given us all incentives to learn more, and to quantify our goals and strategies.
-Being a landscape architect in the Chesapeake Bay area is especially exciting because rapidly evolving methods are being tested, evaluated, and systematized relative to stormwater management and other low impact development practices.
+Legislation to restore the Chesapeake Bay Watershed provides incentives to learn more, and to quantify our goals and strategies.
+Practicing in the Chesapeake Bay area is especially exciting because rapidly evolving methods are being tested, evaluated, and systematized relative to stormwater management and other low impact development practices.
 We all do better work when we experiment and learn from one another.
 Cheryl is proud to be an active member of this diverse professional community.